-MiniConnectionPoolManager - A lightweight standalone JDBC connection pool manager
+MiniConnectionPoolManager - A lightweight standalone Java JDBC connection pool manager

-MiniConnectionPoolManager is a lightweight JDBC connection pool manager.
-It may be used in Java servlets as well as in Java standalone applications.
-It only requires Java 1.5 (or newer) and has no dependencies on other packages.
+MiniConnectionPoolManager may be used in Java servlets as well as in Java standalone applications.
+It only requires Java 1.5 or newer (or 1.6 if you use getValidConnection()) and has no dependencies on other packages.

 API documentation: MiniConnectionPoolManager.html